MementoMori15x6/15x6-sim/docs/llm_scoring_workshop.md

 Where It Stands (1–2 sentences: phase-space position, dominant attractor basin) Key Numbers (bullets): Rule-13 proxy %, longevity placeholder, cooperation-competition balance (rows 6–8), cheater policing (Row 13)
-The Story So Far (3–5 sentences: growth, energy allocation, main strengths/weaknesses) Bottom Line (1 sentence): Is this system overall exporting more entropy than it accumulates, or the reverse?
+The Story So Far (3–5 sentences: growth, energy allocation, main strengths/weaknesses) Bottom Line (1 sentence): Is this system overall a net exporter of entropy, or a net accumulator?
 ```
 At this point feel free to ask any questions about the polity examined.
 No more guardrails, no more narratives, only reading what's left on the Board.
 *This is only a snap shot of the polity itself, if you're considering deeper level questioning, you may need to test and push the polity into deeper waters.